-- Responsibilities of the University: Inventions as defined by this policy are owned by the University which has the responsibility for determining the feasibility of commercializing an invention.
-If the property is deemed to have commercial value, the University will have the legal and financial responsibility to carry the commercialization forward.
-All costs will be paid by the University.
-In the event that the University decides not to pursue commercialization of an invention, ownership of the invention and all commercial rights will be transferred to the originator within a reasonable period. - Responsibilities of the originator: The originator of any patentable invention that is or might be owned by the University under this policy should make a reasonably prompt written disclosure of the work to the University (senior vice president for finance), before disclosing it to any party outside the University.
-The University will work with the originator to protect the commercial value of the intellectual property.
+- Responsibilities of the University: - o Inventions as defined by this policy are owned by the University which has the responsibility for determining the feasibility of commercializing an invention.
+If the property is deemed to have commercial value, the University will, at its sole discretion, have the legal and financial responsibility to carry the commercialization forward.

-The originator is further expected to assist the University in its efforts to protect the commercial value of the property.
-This would include, but not be limited to notifying the University of any third party interest in the property and assisting in the preparation of any legal documents required to protect the invention.
-The originator and the University will work collaboratively to determine the best course of action regarding the commercialization of the invention.
+- o In the event that the University decides not to pursue commercialization of an invention, ownership of the invention and all commercial rights will be transferred to the originators/inventors within a reasonable period.
+If the originators/inventors accept ownership of the invention and choose to commercialize the invention at their sole discretion, the originators/inventors are responsible for all costs. - Responsibilities of the originators/inventors: - The originators/inventors of any patentable invention that is or might be owned by the University under this policy must make a reasonably prompt written disclosure of the work to the Office of the Provost of the University, before disclosing it to any party outside the University, but in any event not later than three months after origination. - The originators/inventors are further expected to assist the University in its efforts to protect the commercial value of the property.
+This would include, but not be limited to, notifying the University of any third party interest in the property and assisting in the preparation of any legal documents required to protect the invention.
+The originators/inventors and the University will work collaboratively to determine the best course of action regarding the commercialization of the invention.

-Sharing of royalties: Royalties and other income will first be used to reimburse normal and customary overhead and other documented expenses incurred by the University in the process of perfecting, transferring and protecting the University's rights to the property.
-The distribution of net proceeds (income less costs associated with the processing and marketing of the intellectual property and any related legal costs) will be disbursed as follows unless there has been a prior agreement to do otherwise.
+Sharing of royalties for intellectual property: Royalties and other income will first be used to reimburse normal and customary overhead and other documented expenses incurred by the University in the process of perfecting, transferring and protecting the University's rights to the intellectual property.
+The distribution of net proceeds (income less costs associated with the processing and marketing of the intellectual property and any related legal costs) will be disbursed as follows unless there has been a prior written agreement with the University to do otherwise.